CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with its specific mechanism (3 isolated sub-agents, majority verdict, PASS/BLOCK).
-The 'independent review' framing and multi-agent architecture clearly distinguish it from a simple code review or linting skill.
+Highly distinctive due to the specific mechanism (3 isolated sub-agents, majority verdict) and the 'independent review' framing.
+This is unlikely to conflict with a simple code review skill or a general document analysis skill.

 3 / 3